-Submission of regulatory and technical information necessary for federal authorities to make their regulatory decisions during the conduct of the environmental assessment is at the discretion of the proponent.
-Although that information is not necessary for the EA decision, the proponent is strongly encouraged to submit it concurrent with the EIS.
+The submission of additional regulatory and technical information, necessary for federal authorities to make their regulatory decisions during the conduct of the environmental assessment is at the discretion of the Proponent.
+Although that information is not necessary for the EA decision, the Proponent is strongly encouraged to submit it concurrent with the EIS to ensure timely completion of regulatory reviews.

-5.3 Participants in the environmental assessment
+5.3 Participants in the Environmental Assessment